On (spinor)-helicity and bosonization in $AdS_4/CFT_3$: AdS/CFT Dictionary

 Here, the on-shell momentum $p^m$, $p^2=0$ is factorized into the product of spinors $p^{\ga\gad}=\xi^{\ga}\brxi^{\gad}$, as usual.
 The reference spinor is $\mu$.
 Positive and negative helicity eigenstates are represented by $\Phi_{\pm s}$.
 As is anticipated, $\Phi_{\ga(s),\gad(s)}$ carries both helicities.
 Let us take the first curl of it

 Taking the curl eliminates one of the helicities and the rest of the curls as well as the corresponding infinite family in \eqref{higherder} contain a single helicity.
-An important conclusion is that by looking at the vertex we can deduce its helicity structure, e.g. the presence of an at least one curl projects onto a definite helicity state, while the presence of $\Phi_{\ga(s),\gad(s)}$ results in the mixed structure.
+An important conclusion is that by looking at the vertex we can deduce its helicity structure, e.g. taking at least one curl projects onto a definite helicity state, while the presence of $\Phi_{\ga(s),\gad(s)}$ results in the mixed structure.
 The simplest example is the Yang-Mills vertex that decomposes into $++-$ and $--+$ due to the presence of $A$.
-Note, see also below, that this helicity separation is less efficient in $(A)dS_4$.
+Note, see also below, that this helicity separation is less efficient in (A)dS${}_4$.

-The spinor-helicity formalism of \cite{Nagaraj:2018nxq,Nagaraj:2019zmk,Nagaraj:2020sji} preserves the bulk Lorentz symmetry explicitly and is perfect for computing amplitudes in $AdS_4$.
+The spinor-helicity formalism of \cite{Nagaraj:2018nxq,Nagaraj:2019zmk,Nagaraj:2020sji} preserves the bulk Lorentz symmetry explicitly and is perfect for computing amplitudes in AdS${}_4$.
 However, to establish the holographic dictionary one has to integrate the wave functions of \cite{Nagaraj:2018nxq,Nagaraj:2019zmk,Nagaraj:2020sji} against appropriate wave-packets (intertwining operators) whose one leg is on the boundary.
 Our formalism was defined with the help of Poincare coordinates and does not maintain bulk Lorentz symmetry on the first sight.
 Nevertheless, the composite objects $K$, $\xi_\ga$, $\brxi_\gad$, $\tanV_{\ga\gad}$ obey a set of Lorentz covariant relations.
 Therefore, the formalism incorporates both a close relation to the boundary correlators as in \cite{Maldacena:2011nz} and bulk Lorentz invariance as in \cite{Nagaraj:2018nxq,Nagaraj:2019zmk,Nagaraj:2020sji}.